Running and Debugging Your Extension

 - A

-defines the compile options for the TypeScript compiler.
+tsconfig.jsondefines the compile options for the TypeScript compiler.
 Read more about it at the TypeScript wiki or in our TypeScript Language Section. - A TypeScript compiler with the proper version is included inside the node_modules folder.

 - The API definition is included in

-file which declares a task to be executed before starting the debugging session.
-The task is defined inside the .vscode/tasks.json
+The TypeScript compilation is triggered before running your extension.
+This is done with the preLaunchTask attribute defined in the.vscode/launch.json file which declares a task to be executed before starting the debugging session.
+The task is defined inside the .vscode/tasks.json file.

 Note: The TypeScript compiler is started in watch mode, so that it compiles the files as you make changes.